Skip to main content

 What can I do if there’s incorrect information on my credit report?

-Updated this week
+Updated over a week ago

-If you see incorrect information, you’ll need to raise a dispute by selecting the ‘Raise a dispute’ option against the appropriate section of your credit report.
+1. Click on the 'Raise a dispute' option against the appropriate section of your credit report.

 It may take up to 28 days to hear back from TransUnion as this is the time they need to provide your providers with to investigate the dispute.
 If successful, the information will be updated on your report.
 If your dispute isn't successful, we suggest reaching out directly to the account provider, as TransUnion requires their authorisation to amend information.

-Alternatively, if you would like to dispute public information, such as the electoral information or judgments, then you may need to contact the issuing body before raising a complaint.
+Alternatively, if you would like to dispute public information, such as the electoral information or judgments, then you may need to contact the issuing body before raising a dispute.
 This is because TransUnion will require you to send evidence to them support your dispute before they are able to take any action.

 Examples of common issues